-As you assess a client through range of motion, what action is causing their pain?
+As you assess a client through a joint’s range of motion, what action is causing their pain?
 Can you pinpoint the dysfunctional muscle, or rule out a muscle, by this action?
 The MBLEx will test your ability to work through clinical assessment situations.
 You will need to transition your textbook knowledge of kinesiology to your massage table.

 Kinesiology Study Tips

 Now that we have covered what you may be tested on, what can you do to learn the principles of kinesiology?